 The final report will be a brief document including the following:

 Fellows will be asked to complete a self-paced, asynchronous online learning module that will scaffold their OER project workflow development.
-Expect to spend ~10 hours participating in the cohort, with time spent reviewing the asynchronous content + 1 hour for synchronous cohort meetings.
+Expect to spend ~10 hours participating in the cohort during Spring Quarter 2024, with time spent reviewing the asynchronous Canvas content and the synchronous cohort meetings.
 Our learning module is intended to assist fellows in navigating copyright and open licensing attribution; inclusive course design and applying accessibility standards; and identifying tools for curating and distributing OER.